Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Discussion

 As demonstrated above, there appears to be some interaction occurring in the direction of the AGN wind.
 However, it is important to consider whether any large-scale interaction between the AGN and the ring has occurred in the past.
-For an SMBH of this size (approximately 1.10 x 10$^7$ M$_{\odot}$, \citealp{Lu2021}) at a distance of 500 pc, the upper limit for the infall time is approximately 56 Myr.
-The star-forming ring has been found to consist of both a young stellar population (5–6 Myr) and intermediate ages and an intermediate-age stellar population with ages up to approximately 35 Myr \citep{Diaz-Santos2007, Bohn2023}, which is consistent with the photoionization model grid used in Section \ref{sec: models}.
+For an SMBH of this size (approximately 1.10 x 10$^7$ M$_{\odot}$, \citealp{Lu2021}) at a distance of 542$\pm$98pc, the infall time is 63$^{+18}_{-16}$ Myr.
+To reiterate, the star-forming ring has been found to consist of both a young stellar population (2 to 5 Myr) and an intermediate-age stellar population with ages approximately 10-30 Myr \citep{Diaz-Santos2007, Bohn2023}, which is consistent with the photoionization model grid used in Section \ref{sec: models}.
 Since the older stars in the ring appear to be on the same order as the infall time, there may be a connection between the initial burst of star formation and the fueling of the AGN in NGC 7469.
 However, given the observed lack of large-scale interaction between the AGN and the ring, there is no evidence that the current AGN activity is responsible for initiating the younger burst.